 Seek immediate medical attention: Injuries sustained in auto-accidents can vary from minor to severe to life threatening.
 If you are experiencing any pain, including mild pain or discomfort, immediately seek medical attention.
 If medical assistance is offered at the accident scene, consider having the paramedics examine you.
 If you have insurance, your Personal Injury Protection will automatically cover the majority of the ambulance ride to the Emergency Room and the ER visit.
 If you don’t have insurance, the ambulance and hospital will treat you just the same.

 Get the names and contact information for all witnesses: It will always help to have this information.
 Our office will immediately contact all witnesses and have them interviewed by a professional investigator.
 If you do not know the witnesses personally, they are considered to be “independent observers”, and their statement could help in any disputes about how the accident occurred.

 Take photographs at the scene: If at all possible, find a way to take photographs of all vehicles involved and any road hazards that may have contributed to the accident (construction barriers, potholes, debris, etc).
 Anything will do!
 These can even be taken from a cell phone or disposable camera.

-Call Dan Newlin & Partners at (407) 888-8000: My experienced and friendly staff will always be ready to offer free advice to you concerning an accident that you or someone you know has been involved in.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: My experienced and friendly staff will always be ready to offer free advice to you concerning an accident that you or someone you know has been involved in.
 There are many factors that can be addressed shortly after the accident, and we will always be ready to help you through this ordeal.
 If it all possible, call us before speaking to any insurance company.